CircuitVerse/CircuitVerseDocs/docs/chapter2/lmsintegration.md

-# Integrate with Learning Management Systems
+# Integrate CircuitVerse with LMS

 > You can configure an LTI-compliant learning management system (LMS) to connect to CircuitVerse so that you can import an CircuitVerse assignment for your course and you can access them without leaving your LMS.